John John Florence, Sharks, Women’s Big Wave Surfing and Dear Old Mick Fanning Top the List of This Year’s News Highlight

 Beyond toothy predators we saw the world’s favourite surfer, John John Florence, win both the Eddie and the WSL World Title.
 Women charged Pe’ahi and earned a specialty heat at Mavericks while the Red Bull Cape Fear event set the overall gold standard for live contest excitement when it ran at Ours in Sydney.

-Enjoy the list below, which is by no means complete, but a random sampling of our favourite moments.
+Enjoy the list below, which is by no means complete, of our favourite moments.

 Following a season that involved the shark attack, a world runner-up finish and the tragic passing of his brother, Fanning is taking a personal year in 2016, surfing in only select events.
 However, the Australian icon has committed to returning to Jeffreys Bay, an event he has won three times (2002, 2006, 2014).